The Best Gig Apps: Explore Top Platforms by Skill Set

 Freelance job platforms

-As a freelancer, you can work remotely and focus on work that you enjoy—your niche.
+As a freelancer, you can work remotely and focus on work that you enjoy doing most — your niche.
 Set your own hours and choose the projects that you work on.
-Freelancing is becoming more popular both as a side gig and as an alternative to a traditional 9 to 5 job.
-Over 39% of the U.S. workforce freelanced in 2022.
+Freelancing is becoming more popular both as a side gig and as an alternative to a traditional 9-to-5 job.

 Depending on the platform, you can work on hourly or fixed-price jobs.
 You can set your rate and decide how much you want to charge clients for different skills.
 Some skills are in higher demand than others, but as you gain experience and become an expert at what you do, you can start charging more.
-The Hourly Rates Guide can give you an idea of the market rate for different skills on Upwork.
+You can see hourly rates by skill to give you a better idea of the market rate for different skills on Upwork.

-Deciding what freelancing site to use will likely come down to the quality and types of jobs available, as well as the overall user experience.
+Deciding what freelancing platform to use will likely come down to the quality and types of jobs available, as well as the overall user experience.

 Upwork

 Clients can pay freelancers hourly or per project.
 Hourly contracts have payment protection, and freelancers can track their hours using the desktop app.
-When working on fixed-price projects, the client fully funds the project in escrow before the freelancer starts.
+When working on fixed-price projects, the client pre-funds the project before the freelancer begins.
 Funds are released after the client approves or 14 days pass, whichever comes first.

-All you have to do to get started on Upwork is create your free account.
-Fill out your profile and then submit proposals to projects that are a good fit for your skills.
+All you have to do to get started on Upwork is create an account.
+Fill out your profile and then begin submitting proposals to projects that are a good fit for your skills.

 Fiverr

-Fiverr started as a gig platform for smaller transactions, like creating a logo for just $5, which is where the name comes from.
-Today, freelancers can sell their services for a fixed price, offering different tiers of service and cost.
-Fiverr charges a 20% service fee to freelancers.
+Fiverr started as a gig platform for small, low-cost services, originally priced at $5, which is where the name comes from.
+Today, freelancers sell services at fixed prices and often offer tiered packages with different levels of scope and cost.
+Fiverr charges freelancers a 20% service fee on completed orders.

 Freelancer.com